Bangladesh women's national field hockey team

-The Bangladesh women's national field hockey team represents Bangladesh in women's international field hockey competitions and it's controlled by the Bangladesh Hockey Federation (BHF).
+The Bangladesh women's national field hockey team represents Bangladesh in women's international field hockey competitions, and it's controlled by the Bangladesh Hockey Federation (BHF).

 History

-Bangladesh Hockey Federation (BHF) was founded in 1972 while country’s first hockey stadium -- Maulana Bhasani Hockey Stadium was built in Dhaka in1987.
+Bangladesh Hockey Federation (BHF) was founded in 1972, while the country's first hockey stadium — Maulana Bhasani Hockey Stadium — was built in Dhaka in 1987.

-Bangladesh men’s hockey team started their journey in international hockey participating in the 1st Junior World Cup for Asia/Oceania zone qualifying round in Kuala Lumpur in 1977 while the recent-concluded Women’s Juniors (U-21) AHF Cup Hockey Qualifiers was the first international tournament for Bangladesh women’s hockey team.
+The Bangladesh men's hockey team started their journey in international hockey by participating in the 1st Junior World Cup for the Asia/Oceania zone qualifying round in Kuala Lumpur in 1977, while the recently concluded Women's Juniors (U-21) AHF Cup Hockey Qualifiers was the first international tournament for the Bangladesh women's hockey team.